Efficient probabilistic reconciliation of forecasts for real-valued and count time series: Sampling from the reconciled distribution

 \subsection{More complex hierarchies: grouped time series}

-Time series with a data structure that does not disaggregate in a unique hierarchical manner are referred to as grouped time series \citep[Chapter~11]{hyndman2018forecasting}.
+We refer to \textit{grouped} time series when the data structure does not disaggregate in a unique hierarchical manner \citep[Chapter~11]{hyndman2021forecasting}.
+In this case, the aggregated series cannot be represented by a single tree, as a bottom node can have more than one parent.
 For instance, consider a weekly time series, for which we compute the following temporal aggregates: $2$-weeks, $4$-weeks, $13$-weeks, $26$-weeks, $1$-year.
-If we deal with one year forecasts, we have $52$ bottom variables and $26 + 13 + 4 + 2 + 1 = 46$ upper variables.
-Clearly, this structure can not be represented as a tree.
+A bottom node (weekly) is thus children of both the $2$-weeks and of the $13$-weeks aggregates.
+This structure cannot be represented as a tree.

-Since Assumption \ref{assumption: hierarchy} is not satisfied, the BUIS algorithm, as described in Sect.~\ref{sec: buis algorithm}, cannot be used.
+The BUIS algorithm, as described in Sec.~\ref{sec: buis algorithm}, requires that the hierarchy is a tree, so it cannot be used in this case.
 Indeed, as highlighted in the proof, we need the independence of $\Bar{\bbf}_1, \dots, \Bar{\bbf}_{k_l}$ to multiply their densities.
-If Assumption \ref{assumption: hierarchy} does not hold, correlations between bottom variables are created when conditioning on the upper levels.
+If the hierarchy is not a tree, correlations between bottom variables are created when conditioning on the upper levels.

 To overcome this problem, we proceed as follows.
 First, we find the largest sub-hierarchy within the group structure.
 For instance, in the example above, we consider the sub-hierarchy given by the bottom variables and by the $2$-weeks, $4$-weeks and $1$-year aggregates.
 All the other upper variables are then regarded as additional constraints.
 We use the BUIS algorithm on the sub-hierarchy, obtaining a sample $\bbf$.
 Then, we compute the weights on $\bbf$ using the base distributions of the additional constraints.
-This is equivalent to performing a plain IS, where we use the output of BUIS on the hierarchical part as proposal distribution.
-In this way, we reduce the dimension of the IS task from $n-m$, the total number of upper constraints, to the number of constraints that are not included in the sub-hierarchy: in the above example, from $46$ to $6$.
+This is equivalent to performing a standard IS, where we use the output of BUIS on the hierarchical part as proposal distribution.
+In this way, we reduce the dimension of the IS task from $n_u$, the total number of upper constraints, to the number of constraints that are not included in the sub-hierarchy: in the above example, from $46$ to $6$.
 We highlight that the distribution we sample from would be the same even with different choices of sub-hierarchies.
 However, picking the largest one is the best choice from a computational perspective.
-We still refer to this extended version of the algorithm as Bottom-Up Importance Sampling.